Reading time: 8 minutes

 Look at the research diagram below: Those with high narcissism cannot form genuine, empathetic bonds with others.

-• Ritter et al. (2011) found that narcissists show significantly reduced empathy and struggle to interpret others’ perspectives and emotions accurately.
+- Ritter (2011) found that narcissists show markedly reduced empathy and struggle to interpret others’ perspectives and emotions accurately.

-If you discard a narcissist, be prepared for an explosive reaction driven by their fear of abandonment.
+When you discard a narcissist, be prepared for an explosive reaction.

 They may fly into a rage, start smear campaigns against you, or even try to hoover you back into the relationship — not because they value you, but to regain control and supply.